AdamPaternostro/Azure-Power-BI-Embedded-Sample/README.md

-# Configure PowerBI Embedded and call from JavaScript
+# Configure Power BI Embedded and call from JavaScript
 This GitHub repository is designed to help you setup and configure Power BI Embedded in your Azure subscription.
 The process of setting up Power BI Embedded is quite confusing since it requires configuring several resource correctly (e.g. Azure Service Principal, Azure Security, Power BI, creating Embedded capacity, etc.) and you must tie them together correctly.